pmibex/apache-airflow/contributing-docs/03_b_contributors_quick_start_breeze.rst

 Running tests with Breeze
 -------------------------

+Many changes to the Airflow code base will require, at a minimum, a new unit test.
+All tests exist within the ``tests/`` directory in the root of the Airflow project.

-You can usually conveniently run tests in your IDE (see IDE below) using virtualenv but with Breeze you can be sure that all the tests are run in the same environment as tests in CI.
+One advantage with Breeze is that all of the tests are run in the same environment as Airflow's continuous integration (CI) pipeline.

-All Tests are inside ./tests directory.
+Unit tests
+^^^^^^^^^^

+You can run unit tests either from inside the Breeze environment using ``pytest path/to/test.py`` or by using the ``breeze`` command from your terminal.

-- Running Unit tests inside Breeze environment.
+Unit tests from inside Breeze

-  Just run ``pytest filepath+filename`` to run the tests.
+"""""""""""""""""""""""""""""

+After creating a Breeze environment with ``breeze start-airflow``, you can run unit tests directly from the Breeze container using `pytest <https://docs.pytest.org/en/8.2.x/>`_ The below example will run all of the tests in the file ``tests/utils/test_dates.py``:

 .. code-block:: bash